Calendar

 Concessions

-Under 26, Under35 Card holders, 2020 subscribers, #iorinuncio al rimborso donors, students of the University of Palermo, Palermo Conservatory of Music and Palermo Academy of Arts, Uncalm, groups (at least 20 people for the same date), Diamond Card holders.
-6 seats in section 1 are reserved for people with disabilities and their companions for each performance (at the fare of gradinata) - check with the box-office for further info.
-You will be required to show your ID/certificate to get the concession price.
+Young people under 26 anni, Under35 Card holders, 2020 subscribers, students of the University of Palermo, Palermo Conservatory of Music and Palermo Academy of Arts, Uncalm, groups (at least 20 people for the same date), Diamond Card holders.
+People with disabilities and their companions can access accessible seats in section 1 at the concession price for section 2 seats.
+All donors #iorinuncioalrimborso are granted the Under35 discount for the "Sotto una nuova luce" performances.

 About